Seven Secrets to Selling More of Anything

 Even if you hate selling stuff

 One aspect of being an author that I initially hated and feared was selling and marketing my books.
 In the beginning I was one of those people who said, “I can’t sell anything.”
 However if you produce a product, eventually you want to share it with others and unless you can afford to give it away, you will need to learn how to promote and sell it.
-I’ve studied and practiced this for several years now (how time flies!) and the exciting thing is that I now love to sell my books and other products.
-I actually look forward to the many conferences and events that I participate in.
+I’ve studied and practiced this for several years and I now find helping clients create their best message and determining how to get noticed in the noisy world we live in both fascinating and exciting.

 Know what your audience wants.
 I used to have a coach who maintained that you can give people what they need if it is wrapped up in what they want.
 This is an excellent principle.
 Just because you think someone needs to have gluten free muffins doesn’t mean they will buy it.
-On the other hand, if you appeal to what people want, such as a tasty and delicious muffin that also happens to be good for you–then you’ve got the best possible of all worlds.
-Ask yourself: What problem am I trying to solve?
-Are you making holiday decorating simple and fun?
-Are you making weight loss easier and healthier?
-Are you improving their life in some way or providing more fun and glamour?
-Simply displaying your wares and waiting for the sales to happen isn’t going to work.
+On the other hand, if you appeal to what people want, such as a tasty and delicious muffin that also happens to be good for them–then you’ve got the best possible of all worlds.
+Ask yourself: What problem can I solve?
+Simply displaying your wares and waiting for the sales to happen, either in reality or virtually, isn’t going to work.
 Customers aren’t mind readers.
 They don’t know how beneficial your product is if you don’t tell them.
 You must engage with your clients and let them know how you can help or serve them.

 Tell a story.
 Everyone loves a story and it is stories that sell products.
 Often it’s not just the story between the covers that sells a book.
 Readers like to know the story behind the story.
 How did you get started selling essential oils?
 Was it an answer to a physical problem that you experienced?
 Do you love to decorate for Christmas at your own home so now you want to help others create the same festive environment for their home?
 Do you love comfortable but stylish clothing and want to share your special brand with others?
-At events, I usually tell about my history as a school counselor and how I came up with the different themes of the books.
+When I am selling my children’s book series, I usually tell about my history as a school counselor and how I came up with the different themes of the books.
 Which leads me to the next point….

 Develop a relationship with your customer.
 Don’t just be interested in getting them to buy your product.
 Ask yourself, “What does this person need and how can I help them?”
-Although I have a goal of selling books, my top priority is how can I help each individual I meet.
-Sometimes I help by listening to their story and making suggestions.
-Sometimes I help by telling them how I started writing and publishing books because they mention that they’d like to write.
-Sometimes I help by suggesting other products, books, blogs, conferences or authors that they could benefit from.
-In other words, selling my book is secondary to helping meet their needs.
+Make your top priority learning how you can help each individual.
+This involves stopping the sales patter and spending time listening and asking questions.
+Ask them what is their biggest challenge.
+Too often we assume we know what people want without taking the time to ask and listen to the response.
 Zig Ziglar said, “You can have anything you want if you just help enough people get what they want” and I find this to be true every time.

 What have you learned about selling your product?
 I’d love to hear in the comment section.